What minimum entry requirements are needed to participate in the Principal Certification Network (PCN) program?

 What is needed for completion of a standard principal certificate?

-Successful completion of all program requirements, including attending all face-to-face sessions, completing all assignments, paying all program fees, receiving a favorable recommendation from your school district, and passing the TExES Exam.
+Successful completion of all program requirements, including attending all face-to-face sessions, completing all assignments, paying all program fees, receiving a favorable recommendation from your school district, and passing the TExES Exam and PASL.

 What constitutes "Leadership Experience?'

-Examples of "leadership experience" within the field of education may include department chair, grade level chairperson, team leader and membership on site based teams.
+Examples of "leadership experience" within the field of education may include department chair, grade level chairperson, team leader and membership on site based teams and committees.
 An example of leadership experience outside the realm of education is a management position which included the supervision of at least three other professional individuals.

 Are all applicants who meet the minimum entry requirements accepted into the program?

 No. There will be a screening process prior to acceptance.
-The screening will focus on the applicant's status as to grade point average based on official transcripts, references, a writing sample which will accompany the application, satisfaction of State Board of Education entry requirements.
-Additionally, candidates complete a written accomplishment record of skills in relation to performance domains and may participate in a telephone or face-to-face interview.
+The screenings will focus on the applicant's status as to grade point average based on official transcripts, leadership and instructional experience, references, writing samples included in the application, satisfaction of State Board of Education entry requirements.
+Additionally, candidates participate in an interview.

 Upon acceptance into the program, does Region 13 guarantee placement with a school district?

 No. After acceptance into the Region 13 PCN, each applicant is responsible for securing his/her own employment with a public (or private) school as well as with meeting the district's eligibility requirements.